 Notification of Awards

-All applicants will be notified of the selection decision prior to the enrollment deadline for the semester.
+All applicants will be notified of the selection decision after the start of the semester.

 Submission of Application Materials